-Fee Negotiation: Subject to applicable laws and regulations, we retain control over changes to our fee schedules and reserve the right to waive all or a portion of our management fee and negotiate minimum annual fees.
+Fee Negotiation: Subject to applicable laws and regulations, we retain control over changes to our fee schedules and reserve the right to waive all or a portion of our management fee.
+Renaissance does not have a minimum account size or charge a standard minimum annual fee.